DomVinyard/lonely-computer/_posts/2021-10-17-billionaire-day.md

 A couple of decades earlier a date was set.
 January 1st 2055, Billionaire Day.
 That was the day the billionaires were to be murdered.

 It was notable for being the first petition to reach one billion signatures.
-A dark and poetic irony.
+A dark irony.
 It’s important to note here that the petition itself didn’t advocate direct violence, that's a misconception.
 The wording of the petition was translated into over 200 languages, but in English:

 > *Extreme wealth will become illegal worldwide on January 1st 2055.
 I promise to enforce this ruling as a citizen of the earth.*